jordond/kmpalette/README.md

 library.
 And when/if that library ever goes multiplatform, this library will be archived.

 <img width="300px" src="art/demo.gif" />

+## TODO

+- add module `loader-resources` for loading images from resources
+- add module `loader-libres` for extension functions for Libres (resources)
+- add module `loader-network` for loading images from the network
+- add module `loader-disk` for loading images from disk

 ## Table of Contents